MD-PhD Pathway

 -

 Many PhD projects allow you to remain connected to clinical medicine while you undertake your research.
 You will be encouraged to maintain contact with your clinical cohort and engage in some MD clinical opportunities through elective activities.
-Enrolment in an MD holding subject may be required to undertake these activities so that you remain insured and indemnified.
+You will also be offered a re-integration program prior to return to MD3.

 -